neighborhoods/ThrowableDiagnosticComponent/README.md

 A diagnostic tool for `Throwables`.
 The `ThrowableDiagnostic` can determine if a `Throwable` happened because of a permanent or transient fault (network issues, database down, 3rd party service unavailable).
 Every `Throwable` is by default considered permanent, but certain `Throwables` are known to be transient.
 By decorating the `ThrowableDiagnostic` with custom diagnostic logic such cases can be identified.
 `Decorators` for common cases like RDBMS and AWS are available out of the box.
 Implementing your own `Decorator` is straightforward.
-Build a decorator stack tailored to your needs and handle throwables properly.
+Build a decorator stack tailored to your needs and handle transient `Throwables` properly.

 ## Install